dhansel/IECDevice/examples/IECFDC/README.md

 has some limitations as to which operations are supported (see below).
 For a version of this with more features see the [IECFDCMega](https://github.com/dhansel/IECDevice/tree/main/examples/IECFDCMega) example.

+IEFDC supports the same disk drive types as [ArduinoFDC](https://github.com/dhansel/ArduinoFDC/blob/main/README.md#supported-diskdrive-types):
+* 0: Double-density disk in a 5.25" double-density drive (360KB)
+* 1: Double-density disk in a 5.25" high-density drive (360KB)
+* 2: High-density disk in a 5.25" high-density drive (1.2MB)
+* 3: Double-density disk in a 3.5" double- or high-density drive (720KB)
+* 4: High-density disk in a 3.5" high-density drive (1.44MB)
+By default type 4 is assumed.
+The drive type can be changed via the "XT=n" DOS command (see below)

 ## Wiring

 To wire the disk drive I recommend using the [ArduinoFDC shield](https://github.com/dhansel/ArduinoFDC#arduinofdc-shields).